 John Dew was born in Cambridgeshire circa 1824 and occupied Castle Farm from approximately 1884 to 1905.
 He was also a surveyor of highways around Preston.
 There was ill feeling between Dew and Preston hay dealer, Frank Brown.
 Brown was charged with throwing a missile at Dew when Dew was driving towards Hitchin in 1891 and then threatened to assault him.
 The following year, after Dew brought a charge of obstruction against Brown for leaving a dog cart on the road, Brown threatened to ‘do for him’ and stated that Dew had ‘given him a great deal of annoyance’.

-‘On Monday morning at 9.30 a fire broke out at Preston which resulted in the destruction of the picturesque lodge, tenanted by Mr. J. G. Dew, and standing in the field at the entrance to the Castle farm, which is owned by Captain Curling and in the occupation of Mr. John Dew.
+‘On Monday morning at 9.30 a fire broke out at Preston which resulted in the destruction of the picturesque lodge, tenanted by Mr. JG Dew, and standing in the field at the entrance to the Castle Farm, which is owned by Captain Curling and in the occupation of Mr. John Dew.
 The old cottage had something of an ecclesiastical appearance.
 Built of brickwork covered with cement, the little building was remarkable for its Gothic windows with their diamond shamed lead lights, while one end of the house had, as it were, a great Gothic moulding as if at some distant time a large window had existed there.
 Moreover, on the plaster, covering the brickwork within the moulding there appeared a rough representation in black paint of a diamond-paned window.
 Surmounted by a thickly-thatched roof, the old building had always excited comment, and another local landmark has now been added to the long list of those destroyed by fire.The fire, it is thought, originated from a spark from the chimney falling upon the thatched roof.
-Mrs. Dow was upstairs at, the time and as the thatch burst into flames she at once alarmed the villagers, who gave ready assistance in removing furniture from the rooms beneath.
+Mrs. Dew was upstairs at, the time and as the thatch burst into flames she at once alarmed the villagers, who gave ready assistance in removing furniture from the rooms beneath.
 The Hitchin Fire Brigade were telegraphed for and it is worthy of note that, despite the distance of the fire station from the Sun stables, from which the horses are supplied, the steam fire engine and the hose reel were on the way to the fire exactly eleven minutes 'after the receipt of the telegraphic call.
-The brigade were under the command of Captain Logsdon, Lieutenant L. C. Barham, who happened to be in the neighbourhood, joining the firemen at the scene of the fire.Upon arrival at Preston at 10.30 it was seen that there was no hope of saving the burning building, which now resembled a .great, furnace.
-Attention was turned to the thatched houses 'war by and after one roofs had been well wetted further danger of' their catching fire from falling sparks, was obviated.
-At 12 30 p.m. the tire had practically burnt itself out, only a portion of the walls and a chimney stack remaining.
+The brigade were under the command of Captain Logsdon, Lieut.
+LC Barham, who happened to be in the neighbourhood, joining the firemen at the scene of the fire.Upon arrival at Preston at 10.30 it was seen that there was no hope of saving the burning building, which now resembled a great, furnace.
+Attention was turned to the thatched houses whose roofs had been well wetted and so further danger of their catching fire from falling sparks, was obviated.
+At 12.30 pm the fire had practically burnt itself out, only a portion of the walls and a chimney stack remaining.
 The brigade thereupon returned to Hitchin, having made the further spread of the fire an impossibility.
 The property destroyed included the house and several barns, with a considerable portion of their contents.
 It is understood that the loss is fully covered by insurance.’

 Castle Farm in the twentieth century